 About 1.5 million American households file for bankruptcy every year.
-For more information on bankruptcy, read the Federal Trade Commission's documents Before You File for Personal Bankruptcy, and Information About Credit Counseling and Debtor Education.
-For self-help tips, please visit the BCS Alliance Web site.
+For more information on bankruptcy, read the Federal Trade Commission’s documents Before You File for Personal Bankruptcy, and Information About Credit Counseling and Debtor Education.
+For self-help tips, please visit the Bills.com Debt DIY page.
 I also encourage you to visit the Bills.com bankruptcy page.
 If you cannot afford bankruptcy, see the Bills.com resource Bankruptcy Alternatives.

 Stopping Creditor Calls